Hodge cohomology on blow-ups along subvarieties: Applications

 of total Hodge cohomology of locally free sheaves. \end{prop}

 \begin{proof} By the definition of total Hodge cohomology of locally free sheaves, this is a direct consequence of Theorem \ref{mainthm}. \end{proof}

-Furthermore, we will apply Proposition \ref{twisted-totalHodge-blowup} to the following interesting question under blow-ups. \begin{quest}[{cf. \cite[Question 2.1]{EO09}}] Let $X$ be a smooth projective variety over $k$.
+Furthermore, we will apply Proposition \ref{twisted-totalHodge-blowup} to the following interesting problem under blow-ups. \begin{prob}[{cf. \cite[Question 2.1]{EO09}}] Let $X$ be a smooth projective variety over $k$.
 Let $L$ be an invertible sheaf on $X$ and $m$ a positive integer such that $L^{\otimes m}\cong \CO_{X}$.
 Is